Tesco: Tesco Mobile

 Tesco operates a mobile phone business across the United Kingdom, Ireland, Slovakia, Hungary, and the Czech Republic.
 It launched in the UK in 2003 as a joint venture with O2.
 It operates as a mobile virtual network operator (MVNO) using the network of O2.
 In Hungary, the network of Vodafone Hungary is used.
 In Ireland, Three Ireland is used.
 As a virtual operator, Tesco Mobile does not own or operate its own network infrastructure.
 In January 2011 Tesco had over 2.5 million UK mobile customers.

 Tesco operated a home telephone and broadband business.
 Its broadband service was launched in August 2004 to complement its existing internet service provider business, providing an ADSL-based service delivered via BT phone lines.
 In January 2015, Tesco sold its home telephone and broadband business, together with Blinkbox, to TalkTalk for around £5 million.
 Its customers were transferred by 2016.

 Tesco Marketplace

 Tesco Marketplace is an online shopping platform designed to offer its customers a wider range of items than Tesco's traditional grocery product line and become a "one-stop shop".
 In the first eight months following its launch, Tesco Marketplace expanded significantly, offering over 300,000 SKUs compared to 9,000 SKUs on its launch date.

 Unlike Tesco's grocery operations, Tesco Marketplace products are fulfilled and delivered directly by the online sellers.
 Using third-party sellers, the marketplace format allows customers to purchase from a range of categories including pet care, beauty, homeware, DIY, gardening, toys, baby and toddler, electrics, furniture, and many more.
 Customers can also collect Clubcard points with purchases from Tesco Marketplace.

+Tesco Real Food

+Tesco Real Food is Tesco's owned-and-operated recipe and food inspiration website.
+It was launched in 2010 to accompany the Tesco recipe magazine.